esbarmo/otinfohub/README.md

 # otinfohub
-Basic web repository that serves as a multilingual glossary for terms related to data science and computing
+Basic web repository that serves as a glossary for terms related to data science and computing